Jeff Sale's Brief Biographical

 Sketch

-Jeff Tosk within the research wing of Dr. Ross Adey.
+Jeff Tosk in the research wing of Dr. Ross Adey.
+Jeff's researched focused on the biophysical basis

-of Parkinson's Disease and related movement disorders, including in vitro
+of Parkinson's Disease and related movement disorders.
+His research included in vitro

 cell culture work with dopaminergic neurons, using HPLC to measure dose-response